paradoxxo1/CssGlobalExamples/README.md

 19. **Magic Business Card**
    Description: A magical business card with a LinkedIn link embedded within.

+20. **Hover Navbar**
+   Description: A navigation bar with hover effects.

 The examples here do not belong to me.
 They are just examples that are seen around the world and that I have practiced by making the sample designs understandable at a basic level.
 I don't own the copyright :)